Siddu0201/acadlix-free/readme.txt

 == Frequently Asked Questions ==

+= Is Acadlix a learning management system plugin for WordPress? =

+Yes.
+Acadlix functions as a lightweight learning management system (LMS) for WordPress that allows you to create online courses, quizzes or exams, manage students, and sell learning programs.

+= Does Acadlix also work as a quiz plugin for WordPress? =

+Yes.
+Acadlix also works as a powerful quiz plugin for WordPress, allowing you to create unlimited quizzes, MCQ tests, and online assessments with timers, result calculation, student reports, and allow you to publish quizzes using shortcodes.

+= Can I create timed quizzes and online tests? =

+Yes.
+Acadlix allows you to create timed quizzes and online tests with configurable duration, attempt limits, and automatic result evaluation.

+= Does Acadlix support MCQ tests? =

+Yes.
+Acadlix includes full support for MCQ (Multiple Choice Questions), including 9 more question types, making it ideal as an MCQ test plugin for schools, coaching institutes, and online educators.

+= Can I create a test series platform on WordPress? =

+Yes.
+You can create and sell multiple exams as a test series, organize them into courses, and allow students to attempt them individually or as part of a structured program.

+= Can I display quizzes using shortcodes? =

+Yes.
+Acadlix provides shortcodes so you can place quizzes, exams, or course content anywhere on your WordPress website.

+= Can I conduct competitive or entrance exams on WordPress? =

+Yes.
+Acadlix Pro is suitable for conducting competitive exams, entrance tests, mock tests, and certification exams with automated evaluation and detailed reports.

+= Does Acadlix calculate results automatically? =

+Yes.
+All quizzes and online exams are evaluated automatically, and students can instantly view their scores and performance reports.

+= Can students see their exam history and results? =

+Yes.
+Acadlix provides a student dashboard where users can view their quiz attempts, exam history, and performance results.

 = Is Acadlix really free? =

 Yes.
-You can create unlimited courses and quizzes using the free version.
+You can create and sell unlimited courses and quizzes using the Acadlix free version.
 Advanced features are available in Acadlix Pro.

-= Can I sell my courses with Acadlix free?=
+= Can I sell my courses with Acadlix for free?=

-Yes, we made popular payment gateway free to use for everyone.
-Simply configure the required payment gateway and set a price to your course and enjoy course selling even with Acadlix Free.
+Yes, we made popular payment gateways (PayPal, Stripe, RazorPay) free to use for everyone.
+Simply configure the required payment gateway and set a price for your course, and enjoy course selling even with Acadlix Free.

+= Do I need other eCommerce plugins to sell courses or exams? =

+No. Acadlix includes built-in eCommerce functionality, so you can sell courses and online exams without installing any other eCommerce plugin.

 = Which payment gateways are supported? =

 PayPal, Stripe, Razorpay, and PayU are supported in the free version.

+= Can I create online exams and tests? =

+Yes, Acadlix serves as an **online exam plugin** with timed tests, MCQ support, and detailed results.

+= Can I combine courses with quizzes and exams? =

+Yes.
+You can create structured courses and attach quizzes or online exams after each lesson, making Acadlix suitable for both LMS and assessment-based platforms.

 = Does Acadlix work with Elementor? =

 Yes, Acadlix provides dedicated Elementor widgets for designing course pages.
 Please install the Acadlix Addon for elementor to utilize the widgets.

+= Does Acadlix work with any WordPress theme? =

+Yes.
+Acadlix works with most standard WordPress themes and page builders.
+If you face any issues with any theme, please contact our support team.

+= Is Acadlix suitable for coaching institutes and training centers? =

+Yes.
+Acadlix is ideal for coaching institutes, training centers, schools, and online educators who want to conduct quizzes, online exams, and sell structured courses.

 = Can I migrate from WP Pro Quiz? =

 Yes.
 Acadlix provides a one-click importer to migrate your existing quizzes from WP Pro Quiz.
+Contact our support to know more about easy and safe migration.

 = Can I suggest new features? =

 Yes.
 You are welcome to suggest new features and share feedback through our website.